 Daily Practice sees Results

 Because the water runs quickly, smoothly and evenly down the forehead, baby should not ingest any water.
 With daily practice, baby will soon react positively to these “trigger words”.
-They will remain happy and confident with water on their face and learn how to close their eyes on the trigger.
+They will remain happy and confident with water on their face.
+In addition, they will learn how to close their eyes on the trigger.
 Once the teacher or parent notices this positive reaction, the baby will be ready for their first submersion.

 By two years of age, teaching breath control by conditioning becomes less effective.
 While some children may still accept the conditioning process, others may protest.
-This occurs because at this age, children understand a lot more about their environment and are starting to form their own opinions, ideas and fears.
+This occurs because at this age, children understand a lot more about their environment.
+They are starting to form their own opinions, ideas and fears.

 Encourage Underwater Activity

 At this age, children need to participate in voluntary breath control activities.
 They can follow instructions and you can encourage them to put their faces under the water.
 Importantly, a child’s head should never be held or forced underwater.
-Once children have mastered breath control, and are happy with their submersions, we can extend the time that is spent underwater.
+Once children have mastered breath control, and are happy with their submersions, we can extend the time spent underwater.
 In the initial conditioning, the water runs quickly over the face.
-When trying to extend the breath control, and teach babies to hold their breath for longer periods of time, the parent or teacher can practice a slow, long pour over the face.
+When trying to extend the breath control, the parent or teacher can practice a slow, long pour over the face.
+This can also be done when we teach babies to hold their breath for longer periods of time.

 Use Trigger Words and Counting